 Health Profession Advising

-Students interested in any health profession, may come to the Health Professions Advising Office at the ASU Fulton Center, Suite 110, 300 E. University Drive, Tempe, Ariz.
+Students interested in any health profession may come to the Futures Center at Armstrong Hall, Suite 112, 1100 S McAllister Ave Tempe, Ariz.
 We are happy to talk with anyone interested in the health professions about admission requirements, course scheduling, electives, the application process, etc.

 Students without a declared major, can be advised in the Health Professions Advising Office up to 45 credit hours.
 Then, students will have to declare a major.
 Once a student has a declared major, our office will advise them concerning pre-professional courses, but not degree requirements.
 Faculty members and academic advisors in individual departments are more familiar with requirements for their majors and are, therefore, the best source for this advice.